 Moving to the US would be a big shift and there will be a lot of new things to see and take in apart from the university and your studies.
 Go out, visit the city’s highlights, talk to the local people and vendors.
 There will be no harm in asking a lot of questions to find out information about the city you are in.
 There will be lots of new and exciting things to explore.

 Value People’s Privacy

 Indians are very used to personal questions about friends and family even from strangers.
 However, things are somewhat different in the USA.
 Americans are more private individuals and it is best to steer away from any questions about personal matters when talking to strangers.
 At the same time, it is better not to share your personal information as well.

 The local culture and demographic would certainly not be the same as what you are used to at home.
 You will find that society is more diverse and generally more open in many matters in the USA.
 Plus, you may also find that there are a lot of local customs cherished by people not only in your university but also in your city.
 It is very important to give respect to these customs and beliefs, and you will get respect in return.

 No matter how excited you might be about living in a foreign country, homesickness is bound to kick in sooner or later.
 Hence, it is important to stay in touch with your family and friends back home as well.
 It will give you a sense of familiarity and take the edge off the culture shock of moving to another country with a completely different social fabric.

 With some common sense and a positive attitude, you are bound to have a great experience studying at a US university.
 You will make a lot of friends and find people who are willing to help you succeed and share their knowledge and experience with you.
 However, as is the case with moving to any new place, it is best to proceed with caution in any new situation and say nowhere a no is needed.

-Write to us at email@example.com or call us at 785 9990 990 in case you have further doubts about studying in the US.
+Write to us at email@example.com for further doubts about studying in the US.